stephencme/create-mcp-ts/packages/create-mcp-ts/README.md

 Make sure to update your MCP config in each client (Cursor, Windsurf, or Claude Desktop) with the correct absolute path to the Node.js binary you want to use.

-For any other issues, please [open an issue here](https://github.com/stephencme/mcp-init/issues/new).
+For any other issues, please [open an issue here](https://github.com/stephencme/create-mcp-ts/issues/new).

 ## Philosophy

-`mcp-init` is designed to be a batteries-included, "it just works" experience for MCP server developers.
+`create-mcp-ts` is designed to be a batteries-included, "it just works" experience for MCP server developers.

 - **Batteries included**: there is only one build dependency, `mcp-scripts`.
 It uses tsup, esbuild, and other amazing open source projects, but provides a curated experience on top of them.
 - **Zero configuration**: you don't need to configure anything.
 A reasonably good configuration is handled for you so you can focus on writing code.